 Host: Dr. Bryce Mooring

 My desire and passion to live and work in the beef industry developed as a young boy growing up on a property near Bourke in New South Wales.
 What else could a kid want?
-15 kelpie dogs to play with, horses galore to ride, a motor bike to give my mother grey hairs, as much open space as I would dare to explore, and hard working parents whom had been brought up with station life just like me.
+Fifteen kelpie dogs to play with, horses galore to ride, a motor bike to give my mother grey hairs, as much open space as I would dare to explore, and hard working parents whom had been brought up with station life just like me.
 From a very young age you began to recognise the harshness of drought both on the livestock and on your parents, the financial burdens they would endure to navigate through these dry times and then you learnt the gift of life that those long-awaited rains would bring and then the subsequent ability to keep improving the property you call home.

 As a kid you were expected to work like the grown men and women worked.
-You learnt to accept the 4am rises and the working deep into the evening when only the lack of light would finally force dad to call it a day.
+You learnt to accept the 4am rises and the working deep into the evening when only the lack of light would finally force Dad to call it a day.
 You developed the skill of communication through being able to clearly talk to the pilot overhead as you were mustering on the ground, you learnt responsibility and care for those animals that provided your livelihood and you started to become intrigued by why you draft the cattle like that, why we aim for that weaner weight, why we vaccinate with that, why we earmark, and so on and so forth.
-Even as a child you are being shaped and consumed by an industry that so many don’t understand or see as dirty or to hard and that some of us work, enjoy and live for life.
+Even as a child you are being shaped and consumed by an industry that so many don’t understand or see as dirty or too hard and that some of us work, enjoy, and live for life.

-By year 9 the reality of my future became the forefront of each and every adult conversation.
+By year nine the reality of my future became the forefront of each and every adult conversation.
 It’s no longer just about making the 9A’s rugby team or trying to pass science, but instead the constant question, “What do you want to be when you grow up?”.
 I would answer this with, “I want to go home, be a contract musterer with a Landcruiser ute, motorbike and dogs, and then go back to our family property”.
 Unfortunately, the future of the beef industry for people of my generation did not look that bright, and we were often discouraged to come home and to look for a career that may be easier on your body, easier to make money, something not to do with agriculture.